junxit/us-congress-bills-110/metadata.md

 - 2007-07-23 — Placed on the Union Calendar, Calendar No. 152.
 - 2007-07-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-243.
 - 2007-07-23 — Reported by the Committee on Natural Resources.
 H. Rept.
 110-243.
+- 2007-07-30 — Considered by unanimous consent. (consideration: CR H8829-8830)
+- 2007-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-30 — Mrs. Christensen asked unanimous consent to discharge the Committee of the Whole House on the State of the Union.
+- 2007-07-30 — On passage Passed without objection. (text: CR H8830)
+- 2007-07-30 — Passed/agreed to in House: On passage Passed without objection.(text: CR H8830)